qpias/world_bank_exercise/README.md

 ## API files description

-* bank.ts accessor for the World Bank api
+* src/bank.ts accessor for the World Bank api
-* controller.ts controller class for the "business logic"
+* src/controller.ts controller class for the "business logic"
-* index.ts mainly just the Express server
+* src/index.ts mainly just the Express server
-* types.ts various TypeScript type definition to make coding more fun
+* src/types.ts various TypeScript type definition to make coding more fun
-* utils.ts methods to calculate required values and country code handling
+* src/utils.ts methods to calculate required values and country code handling

+## UI files description

+* static/index.html just html with the app js included.
+* app/app.tsx just renders the UI components
+* app/barcharts.tsx React component to create D3 charts that seems to do everything itself (and not too nicely)

+## Test files description

+* test/index.ts all the tests in the same file
+* data.json example World Bank API json for testing the parsing and calculations.

 ## Features